tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/behavior_planning/behavior_velocity_planner/intersection-design.md

 #### Stuck vehicle

-If there is any object in a certain distance (default : 5m) from the end point of the intersection lane on the driving lane and a infered velocity of the object is less than a threshold (default 3.0km/h), the object is regarded as a stuck vehicle.
+If there is any object in a certain distance (default : 5m) from the end point of the intersection lane on the driving lane and the object velocity is less than a threshold (default 3.0km/h), the object is regarded as a stuck vehicle.
 If the stuck vehicle exists, the ego vehicle cannot enter the intersection.

 ### Launch Timing